-In this module, the students develop capabilities to apply the theoretical and methodological work approaches in social services in various customer processes.
+In this module, the students develop capabilities to apply the theoretical and methodological work approaches used in various client processes within social care services.

-After completing the module, the students know how to apply and assess different theoretical work orientations, methodological traditions and methods of working with customers.
-They are able to assess the service needs of different customers and have the capacity to support the inclusion of different customers and the adoption and strengthening of resources.
-Students are able to act as specialists in social services in multiprofessional working groups and networks and enhance the functioning of the customers' safety networks.
+After completing the module, the students know how to apply and assess different theoretical work orientations, methodological traditions and methods of working with clients.
+They are able to assess the service needs of different clients and have the capacity to support their inclusion and the adoption and strengthening of resources.
+Students are able to act as social service specialists in multidisciplinary groups and networks and enhance the functioning of the clients' safety networks.

-4) Development of Client-Oriented Social Services (30 cr)
+4) Developing Client-oriented Social Services (30 cr)

-The module develops the student's ability to create and maintain a service business.
+The module develops the student's ability to create and maintain a service business within the social and healthcare setting.
 They are able to develop a service business cost-effectively and in line with ethical principles.
 The student is able to assess the importance of individual services provided to clients and work with clients.
 The student is able to develop their entrepreneurial capabilities and act in a client-oriented and entrepreneurial manner.
 They are able to act responsibly as a member of a team or as an immediate supervisor.